quicwg/base-drafts/draft-ietf-quic-invariants.md

 x (A..B):
-: Indicates that x can be any length from A to B; A can be omitted to indicate a minimum of zero bits and B can be omitted to indicate no set upper limit;
+: Indicates that x can be any length from A to B; A can be omitted to indicate a minimum of zero bits, and B can be omitted to indicate no set upper limit;
   values in this format always end on a byte boundary

 x (L) = C: